 Time: Wednesdays 13:15-14:15pm

-Location: Zoom (Please contact the organisers for the link)
+Location: Peter Hall 213 and/or Zoom (Please contact the organisers for the link)

-14 Apr Weiying Guo Gelfand-Zeitlin algebra and Young-Jucys-Murphy elements
+14 Apr Weiying Guo Gelfand-Tsetlin algebra and Young-Jucys-Murphy elements Notes

 7 Apr Ennes Mehmedbasic PSH algebra and combinatorial rules